MarioDudjak/WhereAmI/README.md

 *Working with Geocoder

 Geocoding is done using a Geocoder class.
-When using Geocoder class it is neccessary to check if the class is defined in a system.
+When using Geocoder class it is necessary to check if the class is defined in a system.
 If it is, than it is possible to instantiate object of Geocoder class and forward appropriate location to that object.
 Transforming GPS coordinates to location is done on a remote server and the permission for accessing Internet is required.
 Decoding GPS coordinates for a result returns a list of objects of Address class, and every object contains information about that location such as: country, city, street address...